nafisulbari/bracu-usis/README.md

 3. Download the dependencies

 4. Open **application.properties**
-5. Under JDBC properties, use your SQL server's username and password
+5. Under JDBC properties, use your MySQL server's username and password

 6. Goto **Database Backup** folder
-7. Import the **usisbk.sql** into your SQL server
+7. Import the **usisbk.sql** into your MySQL server

 8. Run the UsisApplication
 9. Open a web browser and goto http://localhost:7070